oprokopieva382/Blog_Post_Platform-BackEnd/README.md

 ## Blog Posts Platform Backend

 This repository contains the backend implementation for a blog posts platform.
-The backend is responsible for managing blog posts, user authentication, and other related functionalities.
-It provides RESTful APIs for creating, reading, updating, and deleting blog posts, as well as managing user authentication and authorization.
+The backend is responsible for managing blog, posts, comments, user authentication, and other related functionalities.
+It provides RESTful APIs for creating, reading, updating, and deleting blogs, posts, comments as well as managing user authentication and authorization.
 This backend serves as the foundation for the entire blog posts platform.

 ## Main Used Tools
 📌JS